buda-base/lds-pdi/README.md

 Any authorized user for the github lds-queries repo can therefore create, TEST thoroughly (10 times better than one), and share your queries by pushing them to the github repository.

-Changes will appears after refreshing
+Changes will appear after refreshing
 ```
 http://localhost:8080/lds-pdi/index.jsp
 ```